eu-digital-identity-wallet/eudi-lib-android-verifier-core/README.md

 // use scanner library of your choice to scan the QR for device engagement
-// when qr content is available, call startQRDeviceEngagement() val qrText: String =
+// when qr content is available, call startQRDeviceEngagement()
+// if qrText is malformed an IllegalArgumentException is propagated to TransferEvent.Error callback val qrText: String =
     "mdoc:owBjMS4wAYIB2BhYS6QBAiABIVggN ...
 86vSyDAgGjAPUB9ApQmCMM53MkSc202zKjnzq9LA"
 transferManager.startQRDeviceEngagement(qrText)